 A quick stop on the street for Italian “Fast Food” (recipe included) had our mouths watering at the fresh supplì – a Roman snack of fried risotto, mozzarella and tomato sauce…YUM!
 And of course since this is Rome, we must sample the gelato.
 Not only did we get to taste the delicious gelato of Fatamorgana, but Kate also gave us an excellent lesson on how to properly discern “real” gelato from “fake”.
 I think I found my new personal favorite flavor – Fairy’s Eggnog!

-It was with full stomachs and sad faces that we said goodbye to Kate after 4 hours of stuffing ourselves silly…Eating Italy’s Twilight Trastevere Rome Food Tour gave us a unique look at Rome and the wonderful food to be had around each corner.
+It was with full stomachs and sad faces that we said goodbye to Kate after 4 hours of stuffing ourselves silly…Eating Europe’s Twilight Trastevere Rome Food Tour gave us a unique look at Rome and the wonderful food to be had around each corner.
 The evening tours run Monday through Saturday at 4:45pm, 5:30pm, and 6:15pm.
 Our tour was given in exchange for a travel blogger review, however the opinions and recommendations are completely our own.
 We had a WONDERFUL TIME!
-While you’re visiting Rome, it’s fun to look through Eating Italy’s site as well for other foodie recommendations and food heroes throughout the city.
+While you’re visiting Rome, it’s fun to look through Eating Europe’s site as well for other foodie recommendations and food heroes throughout the city.

 Enjoy your time in Italy and MANGIA!!